-(e) The Network Service Provider may as a condition of considering a submission made under paragraph (b), require payment of a fee to meet the

-- (f) The Network Service Provider must require payment of a fee under paragraph (e) if so requested by AEMO. - (g) On payment of the required fee referred to in paragraph (e), the Network Service Provider must pay such amounts as are on account of the costs anticipated to be incurred by the other Network Service Providers and AEMO, as appropriate. - (h) If the application of this clause 5.3.9 leads to a variation to an existing connection agreement the Network Service Provider and the Generator must immediately jointly advise AEMO.
+- (e) The Network Service Provider may as a condition of considering a submission made under paragraph (b), require payment of a fee to meet the reasonable costs anticipated to be incurred by the provider, other Network Service Providers and AEMO, in the assessment of the submission. - (f) The Network Service Provider must require payment of a fee under paragraph (e) if so requested by AEMO. - (g) On payment of the required fee referred to in paragraph (e), the Network Service Provider must pay such amounts as are on account of the costs anticipated to be incurred by the other Network Service Providers and AEMO, as appropriate. - (h) If the application of this clause 5.3.9 leads to a variation to an existing connection agreement the Network Service Provider and the Generator must immediately jointly advise AEMO.